calderonroberto/container/README (poitin's conflicted copy 2013-11-12).md

 Cherry is written as a Rails 3.* application and depends on Resque and Faye.
 NOTE: Faye runs on port 9292 by default, and you need to make sure that such port is open to the outside world.

-IMPORTANT: Make sure you have ruby V "1.9.3" and 'rails', '3.2.6'.
-Using Ruby 2.0.0 will result in a broken pipeline/assets-compilation installation: CSS and JS files will not compile.
-Until I port the app to Ruby 4, one day, maybe.

 # USERS: Deploying at heroku

 If you're not familiar with heroku you can find a quick guide here: https://devcenter.heroku.com/articles/quickstart.